nicolasances/toto-python-ms-template/docs/aws/aws-ecs-guide.md

 In general, you can find a general description of Toto AWS Architecture in the [Toto Documentation Repository](https://github.com/nicolasances/toto).

+Additional guides and notes:
+ * [How to Connect AWS to GCP](./connecting-aws-to-gcp.md), documents how we make sure we can connect from AWS to GCP, allowing services running on AWS to consume resources (like GCS) on GCP.

 ## 1. Create a Github Repository
 Before doing anything, you need to create a Github Repository for your Microservice.